-Plant Sale May 17 to May 20 (check calendar for times)
+Plant, Eat and Get Local – May 16 to May 19 (check calendar for times)

 As always, we feature Heirlooms, F1 Hybrids, non-GMO seed, organic seed, use organic products and methods (non-certified organic), and offer a wide variety of plants that you won’t find in retail markets.

 There will be new varieties (that Tomato Girl is incorrigible!) and many of the favorites you have come to love.
 This year we have focused on increasing the number of peppers and cherry tomatoes.
 A few new black and green varieties are being offered this year, try something new!
 There are 47 varieties of tomatoes!